Stuff We Love

 What do I need to do to shop Amazon Prime Day?

 You need to be an Amazon Prime member in order to shop the deals.
 If you’re not already, you could spend $12.99 per month to become an Amazon Prime subscriber, or you could hop on the Prime Day train without paying a cent, by signing up for its free 30-day trial sometime before Prime Day.
+From Prime video to faster shipping, there are plenty of reasons to keep that membership going after the trial period.
 However, according to a report in CNET, non-Prime members may be able to get discounts on Amazon Prime Day and Amazon Prime Day deals, too.